trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 #### 2. Small diagonal elements
 If the diagonal element $a_{ii}$ becomes too small or even zero, the simulation may become unstable.
 This can occur, for example, if a particle is isolated and receives little or no influence from neighboring particles, or due to numerical cancellations.
 In such cases, the updated pressure value is set to zero.

-There are also other options, like setting $a_{ii}$ to the threshold value is its beneath and then updare with the known forumla, or just don't update the pressure value at all, and continue with the old value.
+There are also other options, like setting $a_{ii}$ to the threshold value is its beneath and then updare with the known formula, or just don't update the pressure value at all, and continue with the old value.
 By setting the pressure value to zero, the numerical error through this can not be so big to mess up a whole simulation, as long as it doesn't happens for too many particles.

 ## Boundary Handling